 Boosts new seller performance.
 New sellers and products can leverage digital advertising to boost their early sales performance.

 Aid struggling SKUs.
 Low-performing SKUs on Walmart.com can get a much-needed increase in visibility through effective, targeted ads.

 Take advantage of seasonal spikes.
-Seasonal products—to include holiday candy and decorations, swimwear, patio furniture, and more—will be able to take advantage of seasonality spikes and respond faster to changes
+Seasonal products—to include holiday candy and decorations, swimwear, patio furniture, and more—will be able to take advantage of seasonality spikes and respond faster to changes.

-While Walmart.com doesn’t have as many ad types available for retailers as Amazon.com, there are still some good options available for you to experiment with, including (but not limited to):
+While Walmart.com doesn’t have as many ad types available for retailers as Amazon.com, there is still an impressive array of valuable sponsored product and onsite and offsite display ad options to enhance your visibility.

 These are CPC ads that appear within the first three pages of search results, driving traffic to relevant Walmart product detail pages.
-The advertiser controls how much they spend by setting budgets and bids, and only pay when a user clicks on the ads.
+The advertiser controls how much they spend by setting budgets and bids, and only pays when a user clicks on the ads.
 These Walmart.com ads are available for both manual and automatic ad campaigns

-The minimum campaign spend for these ads is $1,000 within a specific start and end date, with a daily minimum of $100.
+The minimum campaign spend for this ad type is either $100 for the total length of the campaign, and/or a daily minimum of $50.
 Bear in mind that this isn’t how much you will actually spend, but what Walmart has set as the minimum that will be entered into the platform.